Day 10: Write, Call or Tweet Your Elected Representatives

 Why.
 Explain the concern that prompted you to write.
 Make it personal if possible.
 “I am alarmed by the quickly closing window of opportunity to address the climate crisis.
 [INSERT PERSONAL STORY].”

 Perhaps you and your family were affected last year by wildfires, the Pacific-Northwest heat dome, hurricanes or tornadoes.
 Or you may simply worry about your children’s future if we fail to take bold climate action.
 Stories from the heart have more of an impact than impersonal form letters.
 Keep your story concise however.
 A paragraph should do.

 What.
 This is your demand.
 Ask the representative to support climate legislation.
 Mention specific bills if possible.
-“I urge you to support the End Polluter Welfare Act of 2021 to eliminate subsidies for fossil fuel companies, the Clean Energy for America Act, which provides tax incentives for increased investment in clean energy, and the Clean Energy Standard Bill to decarbonize the entire grid by 2035.
+“I urge you to support the Clean Energy for America Act, which provides tax incentives for increased investment in clean energy, and the Clean Energy Standard Bill to decarbonize the entire grid by 2035.
 These bills will accelerate a just transition to clean energy while protecting our most vulnerable communities and providing millions of good jobs.”

 Find other climate bills here.
 You’ll have to do a bit of research to determine which ones to support.

 Conclusion.
 Sign your email or letter.
 “Thank you for your time.
 Sincerely, [NAME].”

 In addition to your congressperson and senator, you could also write to city council members and governors about something affecting your city or state.
 For more letter writing tips and motivation, listen to this Mothers of Invention podcast, “Dear Ruler: Letter Writing Tips for Exasperated Voters.”

 You can use the prompts above to write a script for a phone call to your reps.
 Once you have your script in hand, dial the phone number and read the script if ad-libbing makes you nervous.
 Hang up.
 Repeat with the next phone number.